- An industry-directed postgraduate course combining writing and professional engagement

 The MA is for both recent graduates and mature students who wish to take their writing to the next level, and to be able to engage with the film industry as screenwriters, writer-directors, creative producers, translators or script editors.

 You will focus on developing your own writer’s voice to enhance creative practice, to write at a professional level across multiple formats (feature film, TV, short form, online), and to pitch your work to academic staff in readiness for exposure to producers and commissioners.

 You will be encouraged to draw up on your own background and memories to develop a solid idea, from which you will be helped to develop a feature-length or TV pilot screenplay.
 You will learn about sensory ethnography, underground screenwriting, the development of voice, different forms of screenwriting and the importance of packaging your work.

-Project Development and Presentation
+The Pitch: Development and Presentation

 Graduates from this programme will be well equipped to work in independent film as well as the wider film and TV industries.
 Career paths include screenwriter, script editor, script translator, film critic, creative producer, artist in lens-based media (gallery distribution), independent filmmaker.

 At Roehampton, we can offer all new students the opportunity to live in accommodation on our beautiful parkland campus, including affordable and high-end options.